Antofagasta signs deal to advance Aston Bay's copper project

-TORONTO Aston Bay Holdings Ltd (BAY.V), a Canadian mineral exploration company, said on Wednesday it has signed a preliminary deal with Antofagasta Plc (ANTO.L) for the two to partner on Aston Bay's promising Canadian Arctic copper project.
+TORONTO, June 18 Aston Bay Holdings Ltd, a Canadian mineral exploration company, said on Wednesday it has signed a preliminary deal with Antofagasta Plc for the two to partner on Aston Bay's promising Canadian Arctic copper project.

 The memorandum of understanding gives Antofagasta a path to an eventual proposed joint venture and the option to earn up to a 70 percent interest in the Storm project, which is controlled by Aston Bay.